-The bulletin contains the data relating to the timetables of trains and empty runs as well as all the other information from the infrastructure manager and the information requested by the applicant which is useful for the movement of the trains and empty runs concerned.
-The date of application of the bulletin is the date of the first train path concerned by the bulletin.
+The bulletin contains the data relating to the timetables of trains and/or empty runs as well as all the other information from the infrastructure manager and the information requested by the applicant which is useful for the movement of the trains and/or empty runs concerned.
+The date of application of the bulletin is the date of the first journey day mentionned on the bulletin.